 - Meal: Colombian street food is super cheap.
 You can get Empanadas for $0.94 and Ceviche for $1.34.
 You can also get a beer for as little as $0.67.
 In the countrysides, you can get a meal for $1.50-$3, while significant cities will charge you $3-5 per meal.
 If you avoid café food, then you can get a full day of the feast for $12 per day or less.

 - Transportation: The local transport is very cheap.
 The metro costs only $0.76 as a one-way fare.
 Local buses charge $0.30-$0.80.
 Taxis are also available, but you will have to haggle as they will try to charge you more than $6.
 You can use apps like Tappsi and Easy Taxi to get you a taxi service.
 Uber is also a super cheap means to get around Bogota, Cali, and Medellin.
 However, it is illegal.
-To save more, go on a free walking tour with Free Walking Tour Cartagena, Free Walking Tour Bogota, and Real City Tours Medellin.
-For intercity travel around Colombia, buses will charge you around $6-$12 depending on a 9-hour ride.
+Go on a free walking tour with Free Walking Tour Cartagena, Free Walking Tour Bogota, and Real City Tours Medellin to save more.
+For intercity travel around Colombia, buses will charge you around $6-$12, depending on a 9-hour ride.

 - SIM Card: $13 for 2GB data with 30 day validity.

 19. The Baltic States- $35 per day

 The Baltic States are the three sovereign states in Northern Europe on the eastern coast of the Baltic Sea: Estonia, Latvia, and Lithuania.
 The Baltic States is known for its castles, beaches, architecture, rich history, national parks, and more.